 Christmas is responsible for a wide selection of traditional foods, as it revolves around the pig’s sacrifice, a tradition that was until recently still legal (I’m sure many still practice it, but it’s now forbidden by law to slaughter your own pig).
 This tradition is better described in this article (please be advised the images might seem a bit shocking).

 A variety of foods is then prepared from the pig’s skin, offal, and meat, and women spend long hours in the kitchen to have everything ready.
 So when we are visiting our relatives around Christmas, we have to eat a lot of everything, or they’ll feel offended.

-- The pig’s skin, cleaned by hair using an open flame, and cooked in the oven for a few minutes (or on a stove/over a stove flame) is called șorici and is often eaten on the spot, with a bit of salt or sometimes mustard.
+- The pig’s skin, cleaned of hair using an open flame, and cooked in the oven for a few minutes (or on a stove/over a stove flame) is called șorici and is often eaten on the spot, with a bit of salt or sometimes mustard.

 - After cleaning and portioning the pig, it is also customary to prepare pomana porcului (the pig’s alms), which is basically fatter pieces meat cooked with garlic, salt and pepper in a pan.
 It is usually accompanied by either țuică (our local alcohol made from plums, or other fruit) or wine.